Median language

-Median (also Medean or Medic) is an extinct Iranian language which was spoken by the now extinct ancient Medes.
-It belongs to the Northwestern branch of the Iranian language family, which includes many other much more recently attested and different languages such as Kurdish, Old Azeri, Talysh, Gilaki, Mazandarani, Zaza, Gorani and Baluchi.
+Median (also Medean or Medic) is an extinct Iranian language which was spoken by the ancient Medes.
+It is classified within the Northwestern branch of the Iranian language family, a group that encompasses numerous distinct languages attested in significantly more recent periods.
+The language is posited to be the ancestor of several modern Northwestern Iranian languages, including the central Iranian languages and dialects, the Tati dialects, Talysh, the Caspian languages Gilaki, Mazanderani and Zaza.

 Attestation

 Median is attested only by numerous loanwords in Old Persian.
 Nothing is known of its grammar, “but it shares important phonological isoglosses with Avestan, rather than Old Persian.
 Under the short lived period of Median rule … Median must to some extent have been the official Iranian language in western Iran”.

 No documents dating to Median times have been preserved, and it is not known what script these texts might have been in.
 So far only one inscription of pre-Achaemenid times (a bronze plaque) has been found on the territory of Media from the time Media and Persia were under the control of the Neo-Assyrian Empire.
 This is a cuneiform inscription composed by the Assyrian rulers in Akkadian, perhaps in the 8th century BCE, but no Median names are mentioned in it.